pg8wood/changelog-generator/README.md

 # changelog-generator
 > Curbing Cumbersome Changelog Conflicts

 A tool that creates changelog entries and stores them as unique files to avoid merge conflicts in version control.
-When it's time to release, `changelog publish` collects these files and appends them to your changelog file.
+When it's time to release, `changelog publish` collects these files and appends them to your changelog file using a format based on [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/).

 ## Why?
 Teams that keep an up-to-date changelog are often plagued by merge conflicts introduced by the `CHANGELOG` file.
 This tool was inspired by GitLab's [How we solved GitLab's CHANGELOG conflict crisis](https://about.gitlab.com/blog/2018/07/03/solving-gitlabs-changelog-conflict-crisis/) article and the `README` over at [KiloKilo/changelog](https://github.com/KiloKilo/changelog).